RavelloH/PSGameSpider/README.md

 │   ├── Sword and Fairy Together Forever .jpg
 │   ├── Sword and Fairy: Together Forever PS4™ & PS5™ .jpg
 │   ├── TENGAI .jpg
-│   ├── The Crew® 2 Standard Edition .jpg
+│   ├── The Ketchup story .jpg
 │   ├── The Legend of Heroes: Kuro no Kiseki .jpg
 │   ├── The Legend of Heroes: Kuro no Kiseki Digital Deluxe Edition .jpg │   ├── Time on Frog Island .jpg